For a piece of clothing fishing vests are useful. They serve one simple purpose. Securely store my fishing accessories in an easily accessible way.

 Color: Like all my fishing clothing, I want it to blend in with my surroundings.
 My vest is a pale brown, all the manufacturers know this, so most fishing vests are made in suitable colors.
 I do tend to avoid the brighter tan ones.
 If you do all your fishing in one environment, it might be worthwhile getting a specific natural shade to better blend in with the surroundings.

-Fishing vest or fishing pack
+Fishing vest vs fishing pack

 This comes down to personal preference.
 Fishing packs are certainly useful if you plan on carrying a lot of gear to the river.

 I prefer to wear a vest.
-When I need to spend all day on the river, I generally bring too much stuff to fit inside a fishing pack, so I just use a small hiking pack to store my lunch, camera and clothing.
+When I need to spend all day on the river, I generally bring too much stuff to fit inside a fishing pack, so I just use a small hiking pack to store my lunch, camera, and clothing.
 Hiking packs are usually better designed and cheaper.
 There is simply too much stuff to fit inside most fly fishing packs.